david-oganization/help_juice_articles/README.md

 In order to run this project you need:

 - A Computer (MAC or PC)
-- Code editor (VSCode,Atom etc...)
+- Code editor (VSCode, Atom etc...)
-- A browser (Chrome,Mozilla,Safari etc...)
+- A browser (Chrome, Mozilla, Safari etc...)
 - Version Control System (Git and Github)
 - Rails installed: To run a Rails project, users must have Rails installed on their system.
 You can include the minimum required version of Rails needed to run the project.